rust-unofficial/too-many-lists/src/second-iter.md

 has to be valid for that *entire* region.
 Different things place requirements on how long a reference must and can be valid for.
 The entire lifetime system is in turn just a constraint-solving system that tries to minimize the region of every reference.
-If it sucessfully finds a set of lifetimes that satisfies all the constraints, your program compiles!
+If it successfully finds a set of lifetimes that satisfies all the constraints, your program compiles!
 Otherwise you get an error back saying that something didn't live long enough.